zahern/MetaCount/README.rst

             'val_percentage:': 0.2, # Saves 20% of data for testing.
             'test_complexity': 3, # For Very simple Models
             'obj_1': 'BIC', '_obj_2': 'RMSE_TEST',
-            'instance_number': 'hs_run', # used for creeating a named folder where your models are saved into from the directory
+            'instance_name': 'hs_run', # used for creeating a named folder where your models are saved into from the directory
             'distribution': ['Normal'],
-            'Model': [0, 1],  # or equivalently ['POS', 'NB']
+            'model_types': [0, 1],  # or equivalently ['POS', 'NB']
             'transformations': ['no', 'sqrt', 'archsinh'],
             '_max_time': 10000
     } '''Arguments for the solution algorithm'''